 His athletes also impacted the Boise State record books, with Vaisima (weight throw) and Alyssa Osai (discus throw) setting school records in their respective events.
 Vance also helped the Broncos' multi-event athletes in the throwing events, accounting for a part of Kurt Felix's records in the heptathlon and decathlon, as well as Alexi Morton's school record in the pentathlon.

 Prior to his time in Boise, Vance spent four years as the throws coach at Tiffin University in Ohio.
 As the event coach for the Dragons' throwing team, his athletes accounted for seven conference outdoor championship titles and 35 all-conference (top-three) selections, as well as two American Mideast Conference Athlete of the Year recipients, five NCAA Academic All-Americans, 16 NAIA National Qualifiers and six NCAA National Qualifiers.
 In addition, his athletes posted 84 marks on Tiffin's all-time performance list.

 He earned his undergraduate degree in sociology from The College of Wooster (Ohio) in 2004, while competing on the track and field team.
 Vance, who holds USATF Level 2 certification in the throwing events, went on to obtain his master's degree in business administration from Tiffin University.

-Vance and his wife, Jennifer, have an infant son, Conner.
+Vance and his wife, Jennifer, have a one-year-old son, Conner.